 5.Chinese Experiences - Selected work from our Global China Forum will be published in this book series, which stresses the experiences of China's modernization from a comparative perspective.

 6.China Studies - This book series was published in the 1980s by New World Press.
 It is the first such book series by Chinese scholars in English.
-It will be re-published jointly by New World Press and Global China Press.
+It will be re-published jointly by New World Press and Global Century Press.